IBM/maximo-workday/app_connect_setup.md

 ## Create an Event Driven Flow for Publishing to Maximo

 App Connect Maximo Connector includes the following events that can trigger a flow. ![App Connect ](images/app_connect_catalog.png) &nbsp;

-Get App Connect by Installing Cloud Pak for Integration